-Next time the battery in a H3 Hummer dies, I recommend getting the Optima Battery 8022-091 75/25 Red Top or 8042-218 D75/25 Yellow Top instead of a factory replacement.
-Although, the Optima D75/25 is much bigger than the factory battery and will not fit inside that plastic box… but who cares.
-Personally, I think the plastic box is just there to add a distraction from the small battery and the non-GM labeling of the battery.
-So I ditched that factory hummer plastic box that the battery was hiding inside of, and dropped in a much bigger battery in it’s place.
-Reason being, the factory battery is under powered and provides only a single set of terminals.
+Next time the battery in an H3 Hummer dies, I recommend getting the Optima Battery 8022-091 75/25 Red Top or 8042-218 D75/25 Yellow Top instead of a factory replacement.
+Although, the Optima D75/25 is much bigger than the factory battery and will not fit inside that plastic box… but who cares about that box.
+Personally, I think that plastic box is just there to add a distraction from the small battery and the non-GM labeling of the battery.
+So I ditched that factory hummer plastic box that the battery was hiding inside of, and dropped in a much bigger battery in its place.
+Reason being, the factory battery is underpowered and provides only a single set of terminals.

-Considering this is a Hummer, I doubt I’ll ever agree with why GM put such a small battery in vehicle designed for going off-road, or that pointless battery box in there.
-However, the engineers at GM truly did us true spirited 4×4 enthusiast a solid favor by making it so easy to installing a Optima D75/25 battery in it’s place.
-Of course, don’t forget the esthetics, because with such a beautiful battery like that, it would be a shame to hide it under plastic box.
+Considering this is a Hummer, I doubt I’ll ever agree with why GM put such a small battery in the vehicle designed for going off-road or that pointless battery box in there.
+However, the engineers at GM truly did us true spirited 4×4 enthusiast a solid favor by making it so easy to install an Optima D75/25 battery in its place.
+Of course, don’t forget the aesthetics, because, with such a beautiful battery like that, it would be a shame to hide it in a plastic box.